RKSM-GIT/Roomz/README.md

 ![Landing Page](https://imgur.com/B5q2la5.jpg)

-This is the first page you'll see when you open the website.
-Here you can signup, login or see the features and testimonials of the website.
+When you first access the website, you will see this page.
+You can register, log in, or view the website's features and user reviews here.
+Here, a valid logged-in user can access the "Join or Create a Room Now" page.
-Here the 'Join or Create a Room Now' page requires a valid logged in user.
-If you try to open this without logging in, you'll be directed to the login page.
+You will be taken to the login page if you attempt to open this without logging in.
-After you've logged in the nav bar will show you, your username.
+Your username will be displayed in the navigation bar after you sign in.

 ### Login/Signup